 - Shake together in your sprayer to thoroughly mix.
 Use warm water to promote mixing.

 - For light applications, mix them in a small classic spray bottle.
-To treat a larger plant or area, we use a half-gallon pump sprayer – to create more soap spray, and also reduce the need to repeatedly squeeze a “trigger” during application.
+To treat a larger plant or area, we use a half-gallon pump sprayer – to create more aphid spray, and also reduce the need to repeatedly squeeze a “trigger” during application.
 If you re-use old cleaning spray bottles, make sure to thoroughly wash them out before using them in your garden!

 - As with any plant treatment or spray, it is “best practice” to apply it to a small test area a day or two before treating a larger area.
 Honestly, we’ve never had issues with soap spray – but I have to give you the disclaimer!

 - It is best to apply soap spray in the evening.
-Do not apply spray in direct sunlight, as it can sunburn plant leaves – known as phototoxicity.
+Do not apply aphid spray in direct sunlight, as it can sunburn plant leaves – known as phototoxicity.
 Additionally, beneficial insects are less active during evening hours!

 - Insect soap spray only kills on direct contact, so spray it right on the pests!
 Coat them thoroughly.